I Want It That Way: Music video

-The music video, directed by Wayne Isham was filmed at Los Angeles International Airport (LAX) April 1–2, 1999 and debuted on MTV's TRL on May 5, 1999.
+The music video, directed by Wayne Isham, was filmed at Los Angeles International Airport (LAX) April 1–2, 1999, and debuted on MTV's TRL on May 5, 1999.
 The Tom Bradley International Terminal is seen in numerous shots and also appears as the band sings and dances to the chorus.
 In the final chorus, as the band prepares to board their plane, a Boeing 727, they are greeted by a crowd of screaming fans bearing signs and flowers.
-The scenes involving the plane and the final scenes which featured the fans were filmed in one of the hangars of LAX.
-Additionally, a Delta Air Lines L-1011 appears when Howie D. sings the fourth verse.
+The scenes involving the plane and the final scenes, which featured the fans, were filmed in one of the hangars of LAX.
+Additionally, a Delta Air Lines L-1011 appears when Howie Dorough sings the fourth verse.

 The video features prominent special effects scene transitions between shots.
-Notably, a high-speed zoom effect which makes it appear that the foreground subject has not changed to a new shot while the background has, fades in and out of white, and shifting between different film speeds during shots.
-Another special effects sequence using greenscreen, in which the band, dressed in white (video styled by Rachel Zoe), would perform a dance sequence while being manipulated over the backdrop of the Tom Bradley terminal lobby was mostly cut from the video, as it was felt that a dance sequence did not fit with the song, though elements of the dance remain in the second chorus, as do non-dance elements in that sequence.
+Notably, a high-speed zoom effect makes it appear that the foreground subject has not changed to a new shot while the background has faded in and out of white and shifts between different film speeds during shots.
+Another special effects sequence using greenscreen, in which the band, dressed in white (video styled by Rachel Zoe), would perform a dance sequence while being manipulated over the backdrop of the Tom Bradley terminal lobby was mostly cut from the video, as it was felt that a dance sequence did not fit with the song.
+However, elements of the dance remain in the second chorus, as do non-dance elements in that sequence.